UPPMAX/R-matlab-julia-HPC/docs/r/batchR.rst

          .. code-block:: sh

             #!/bin/bash
-            # A batch script for running the R program parallel_foreach.R on Kebnekaise
+            # A batch script for running the R program parallel_foreach.R
             #SBATCH -A lu2025-7-24 # Change to your own project ID
             #SBATCH -t 00:10:00
             #SBATCH -N 1